GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Experiments

-\textbf{Pseudo Label Quality.} Pseudo label quality is crucial to semantic segmentation performance for WSSS.
+Pseudo label quality is crucial to segmentation performance for WSSS.
 We extract the generated pseudo labels in our end-to-end training process and evaluate them for quality with the PASCAL VOC ground-truth.
-The results in Table \ref{table pseudo label} show that using GETAM in our double gradient-based method and our activation aware label completion method, the generated pseudo segmentation labels outperform all end-to-end methods.
-Further, recent state-of-the-art multi-step approaches focus on obtaining pseudo labels using sophisticated pipelines and training multiple networks, and our pseudo labels are still comparable to the best of these.
-Also, our pseudo labels can be directly used to supervise existing semantic segmentation networks and achieve competitive high-quality multi-step results.
+The results in Table \ref{table pseudo label} show that the pseudo segmentation labels of GETAM outperform all end-to-end methods.
+Further, recent state-of-the-art multi-step approaches focus on obtaining pseudo labels using sophisticated pipelines and training multiple networks, our pseudo labels are still comparable to the best of these.
+In addition, we trained deeplabv2 \cite{chen2017deeplab} using our pseudo labels in an multi-stage manner and achieve a 70.6 mIoU on the PASCAL validation set.
+We report single-stage methods in Table \ref{table sota}.

-\textbf{Results with Different Vision Transformer Backbones.} We investigate different vision transformer backbones including ViT, ViT-Hybrid \cite{ranftl2021vision}, Deit and Deit-Distilled \cite{touvron2021training} in our end-to-end WSSS framework.
-As reported in Table \ref{table backbones}, our method performs consistently better than baseline end-to-end WSSS method based on CNN backbones (\cite{zhang2020reliability} in particular), validating the effectiveness of our approach.
-Also, the similar performance of our method with the above two types of backbones illustrates the robustness of our model \wrt~vision transformer backbones.
-Note that ViT-Hybrid is pre-trained on JFT-300M dataset \cite{sun2017revisiting}, while Deit-Distilled is pre-trained on ImageNet1K.
-The similar performance and visual results (see Fig.~\ref{fig:seg pred}) show that our performance gain does not rely on pre-training on JFT-300M.